Don't Get Caught! The Top 10 WhatsApp Scams To Watch For In 2023

 5. Lottery scams

 We all dream of winning big – and fraudsters take advantage of those hopes using lottery win schemes.
-Scammers send a message informing you of a large win and asking you for personal information, such as passports or driving licences, or asking you to pay a fee to get your hands on the money.
+Scammers send a message informing you of a large win and asking you for personal information, such as passports or driving licenses, or asking you to pay a fee to get your hands on the money.
 Sometimes they might say it's a prize draw (see below) or even a gambling win!

 Cybercriminals often rush victims to respond quickly or risk losing the win, and ask them to keep it a secret from family and friends.
 It’s worth remembering that genuine lotteries love publicity, and won’t enforce a short timeframe to collect winnings.